Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > ᴛʀɪɢɢᴇʀ drives the local parameter, "ParticleDeath", and the onParticleDeath layer in the FX controller drives the synced parameter, "FX".
 >
-> The handleFX layer will play the example handleCube.anim clip, which will resize the cube and correctly sync state.
+> The handleFX layer will play the example Cube.anim clip, which will resize the cube and sync state.
 >
 > Animate what you want.
 This is a blank template.